corsica/cuelang.org/content/en/docs/integrations/go.md

 CUE is not specific to Go, or to cloud applications, but like many of new cloud technologies, CUE is written in Go.
-It has a rich set of APIs available to Go developers and interacts with CUE in various ways.
+It has a rich set of APIs available to Go developers and interacts with Go in various ways.

 ## The CUE APIs